 What makes soil different from dirt?
 In a word, Life.
 Soil may look inert, but it's teeming with activity, both visible and invisible.
 It contains a dynamic ecosystem that's constantly changing.
 One of the keys to growing healthy, thriving plants is to understand and nurture that ecosystem.
-Read on to learn more about how to understand healthy soil, how to understand what type of soil you have, and how to improve and maintain your garden soil.
+Read our simple guide to review what makes healthy soil, how to understand your soil type, and the beast way to improve and maintain healthy soil in your garden.

 A soil scientist would describe healthy soil as containing about 45% mineral particles (clay, sand, silt), 25% each of air and water, and about 5% organic matter.
 But that can be very difficult for a home gardener to measure!
 Let's take a practical look at what soil provides to plants: